cuong3/academic-kickstart/content/publication/test.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/tutordmvnicon_small.png"
+image = "tutordmvnicon_small.png"
-caption = "My caption 😄"
+caption = ""
+preview = true  # Show a thumbnail in listings?

 +++